Alexandrov geometry: foundations: Geodesics

-Assume $q\in \Str(p)$; let us show that there is a unique geodesic connecting $p$ and $q$.
+Assuming $q\in \Str(p)$, let us show that there is a unique geodesic connecting $p$ and $q$.
 Note that it is sufficient to show that for all sufficiently small $t>0$ there is a unique point $z$ such that

 First let us show uniqueness.
 Assume $z$ and $z'$ both satisfy \ref{eq:thm:connect-1}.
 Take a sequence $r_n\to q$ such that

 By the triangle inequality,

 thus, as $n\to\infty$,